Q: How much does the food cost?

 Once your Club Application Form is approved, your online account will be activated to view pricing.
 Here is an idea of popular items below.

-Q: Do I have to pay the $35 one-time joining club fee before I place my first order?
+Q: Do I have to pay the $35 joining club fee before I place my first order?